watir/watirbook/installation/mac.md

     ERROR:  While executing gem ...
 (Gem::RemoteSourceException)
     HTTP Response 302 fetching http://gems.rubyforge.org/yaml

 Now you see why I said "should be easy".
 RubyGems 1.0.1 is so old, it could not even be updated the easy way.
 See how lucky you are to have this book?
 Of course there is a way to upgrade to the newer version of RubyGems.
 The latest version I could install or Ruby 1.8.6 is RubyGems 1.4.2.
-Download [rubygems-update 1.4.2 gem] (click *Download* link), open Terminal window in folder where you have downloaded it (`/Users/zeljko/Downloads` in my case) and install it:
+Download [rubygems-update-1.4.2.gem] (click *Download* link), open Terminal window in folder where you have downloaded it (`/Users/zeljko/Downloads` in my case) and install it:

     $ sudo gem install -l rubygems-update-1.4.2.gem
     Successfully installed rubygems-update-1.4.2